 - How the NY Statute of Limitations Impacts Child Injury Cases

-- Recoverable Damages After a Child Injury
+- Recoverable Damages After a Child Injury in NY

 - New York Child Injury News

 Accidental injury is the leading cause of death in children, with approximately 7,000 children and adolescents dying in 2019 as a result of unintentional injuries, according to the Centers for Disease Control and Prevention (CDC).
 The top causes of child injuries include: